 - Rapid and low breathing

-While many doctors prescribe medication to deal with Hypertension, generally, it is best treated by bringing about a change in lifestyle and improving dietary choices.
+While many doctors prescribe medication to deal with high blood pressure, generally, it is best treated by bringing about a change in lifestyle and improving dietary choices.

 Some lifestyle adjustments include: